Annealing with PID

 There is a limit on how much power it can use which is shown as percents of the maximum value.
 The max current of the power supply is ca. 12 A, 20% corresponds to ca. 2.4A.

 If you are going to use low T (let's say below 300C), you might want to put this limit lower, otherwise it can overshoot in the beginning by using too much power.
-If you need higher T, then set the limit higher, otherwise you may not reach the desired T. In the future we plan to configure the limits to be selected automatically.
+If you need higher T, then set the limit higher, otherwise you may not reach the desired T.

 Press menu button (left) several times until you see Lp1 | Main